Whether you are applying for jobs, or applying for a position on a masters course, you need an outstanding Masters student CV!

 Demonstrating the skills that you’ve acquired through academia, work and placements, your Masters student CV needs to showcase you as an individual which blows away the competition.

-Our guide is easy-to-follow, helping you to create a Masters student CV that will get you noticed and make sure you are invited for interview.
+Our guide (including 2 CV examples) is easy-to-follow, helping you to create a Masters student CV that will get you noticed and make sure you are invited for interview.

 - Structuring and formatting your CV

 - Writing your CV profile

 - Skills required for your Masters Student CV

 This example CV demonstrates how to effectively structure and format your own Masters Student CV, so that it can be easily digested by busy employers, and quickly prove why you are the best candidate for the jobs you are applying to.

 It also gives you a good idea of the type of skills, experience and qualifications that you need to be including and highlighting.

 Think your CV is just about words?
 Think again.

 Your CV needs to look professional and be easy for recruiters to read, meaning the structure and format of your CV are equally as important as the content within it.